• Home

 Finally, it’s time to beat the last cup of heavy whipping cream.
 As before, don’t overbeat it.
 I like the topping cream to still be at a pouring consistency to achieve a lovely, even, smooth cream layer on top of each mousse.

-I don’t add sugar to the whipped cream, but if you like a hint of sweetness in your cream, then whip the cream with two tablespoons of confectioner’s sugar.
+I don't add sugar to the whipped cream, but if you like a hint of sweetness in your cream, then whip the cream with two tablespoons of confectioner's sugar or powdered sugar.
+You can also add a dash of vanilla extract to the cream if you wish.

 Divide the whipped cream between each serving of mousse.
-Decorate with the additional berries.
+Decorate your berry desserts with the additional berries.

 A sprig of mint is another lovely touch for presentation, but this time I had no fresh mint on hand.